zmkfirmware/zmk/docs/docs/dev-clean-room.md

 Contributors to ZMK must adhere to the following standard.

-- Implementations of features for ZMK _MUST_ not reuse any existing code from any projects not licensed with the Apache 2.0 license.
+- Implementations of features for ZMK _MUST_ not reuse any existing code from any projects not licensed with the MIT license.
 - Contributors _MUST_ not study or refer to any GPL licensed source code while working on ZMK.
 - Contributors _MAY_ read the documentation from other GPL licensed projects, to gain a broad understanding of the behavior of certain features in order to implement equivalent features for ZMK.
 - Contributors _MAY_ refer to the [QMK Configurator](https://config.qmk.fm/) to inspect existing layouts/keymaps for